A Comprehensive Study of Code-removal Patches in Automated Program Repair: Experimental Methodology

 \emph{Wrong Values} generally represents all those cases in which there is a difference between the expected value and the one generated by the program under test.
 The code snippet shows an example of a test case whose aim is to verify if the status code of the HTTP response is 200.

 \emph{Mocking Verification Failure} represents a failure reported by a Mock framework, for instance because a specific method is not called the expected number of times.
-The code snippet shows the case of a failure reported by Mockito because the method \texttt{process} is called a number of times different than 2 with the argument \texttt{k1}.
+The code snippet shows the case of a failure reported by Mockito because the method \texttt{process} with the argument \texttt{k1} is called a number of times different from 2.

 \emph{Exception Difference} represents failures caused by a difference between the observed exception and the expected exception.
 The code snippet shows the case of a test case that fails because the expected exception of type \texttt{ParseException} is not generated.